 How Much Does It Cost?

 Admission to The Preserve in Fredericksburg is very limited and requires a ticket.
 Spots fill up fast and you might have to get your ticket a month [or more] in advance.
-Visiting this elephant sanctuary in Texas does not come cheap.
-Everyone over the age of 3 is $75/each.
-Kids under 3 are free.
+Visiting this elephant sanctuary in Texas does not come cheap; prices seem to fluctuate so please check their website for up to date pricing.
+They also offer a discount for kids too.
 And trust me, you will want to bring the kiddos!
 The Preserve works hard to make sure the visit is great for kids and adults alike.

 What Do You Do there?